tweag/python-monorepo-example/2019-06-15-cpp-considered-harmful.md

   a datatype of socket address domains.
 Since not all platforms support all domains, this forces conditional compilation in socket address primitives.
 By contrast, the [socket][socket] library has an open type family of domains.
-Suport for each domain can be kept in a dedicated source file, as above.
+Support for each domain can be kept in a dedicated source file, as above.
 * **Abstract away compatibility concerns:** if you really need to target multiple versions of a dependency, create a small module that